Golf Coach Development

 If you have a passion for impact and want to become a coach, reach out to the chapter near you!

-For more information contact Golf Nova Scotia Technical Director, Sara Wilson.
+For more information contact Golf Nova Scotia Technical Director.

 Looking at getting more involved in junior golf at your facility?
 Want to help your PGA of Canada professional with his or her Junior Golf Programming?